**As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

 Base Size Of Coffee Machine On Size Of Home:

 The size of your coffee maker should be proportional to the size of your home.
 If your home is a one or two-bedroom, you can probably get by with a single-serve pod variety.
-If you have a larger home with many coffee drinkers up and about at the same time of the morning, you’ll want to invest in a larger coffee maker.
+If you have a larger home with many coffee drinkers up and about at the same time in the morning, you’ll want to invest in a larger coffee maker.

 Pods Vs. Coffee Grounds Vs. Tea:

-In my small short term rental, my coffee maker provides the option for either K-cup pods or ground coffee.
+In my small short-term rental, my coffee maker provides the option for either K-cup pods or ground coffee.
 Some guests prefer the sanitary single-use nature that a pod provides.
 Others don’t mind utilizing coffee grounds provided in a canister with a scoop.
 In this case, they can use the wire mesh coffee filter option that comes with my pods capable machine.
 Another benefit of the pod/wire mesh combination is that you can eliminate paper filters—one less item to re-stock for your cleaner.

 I have had several guests comment that they loved the option of using either pods or standard coffee grounds.
-In regard to tea, I provide my guests with tea pods that are interchangeable with the coffee pods.
+In regard to tea, I provide my guests with tea pods that are interchangeable with coffee pods.

 In terms of questions regarding longer says, if the guests run out of pods after several days, they then can switch to the ground coffee.
 In the event that a cleaner makes a paid visit in the middle of a guest’s stay, I’d have them re-stock the pods assortment.

 One other benefit of using pods is that there is less of a possibility that the coffee grounds will end up in your kitchen sink drain.

 Many coffee makers provide an auto brew option these days.
 There really isn’t anything better than waking up to the smell of coffee on your week-long vacation.
 This is a creature comfort that some guests really enjoy.
 Mostly all of the 2-14 cup coffee makers have this feature included.